Skip to main content

 What documents can be notarized remotely?

-Most documents that require notarization can be handled remotely: powers of attorney, wills, revocable and irrevocable trusts, real estate closing documents, loan documents, affidavits, business contracts, apostille-ready documents, and DAO or blockchain agreements.
+Most notarizable documents can be handled remotely: powers of attorney, wills, revocable and irrevocable trusts, real estate closing documents, loan documents, affidavits, business contracts, apostille-ready documents, board resolutions, intellectual property assignments, clinical trial authorization documents, and DAO or blockchain agreements.

 What is an apostille and when do I need one?